lupantech/ineqmath/README.md

 If you run the model by our scripts, you can find the results in `results/models_results_test_data/` and upload the `results.json` of the model to the leaderboard.

 If you run the model on your own, please check your data format before your submission.
-The submitted data should be compiled in a single `json` file with at least five keys listed below:
+The submitted data should be compiled in a single `JSON` file with at least five keys listed below:

 ```
 {